hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 * [How to survive and excel in lab meetings](https://sophtalksscience.com/2017/10/30/how-to-survive-your-first-lab-meeting/)

-# Subgroup meetings (fortnightly)
+# Journal club meetings (about fortnightly)

-Since January 2021, we are having regular "subgroup meetings" to help people working on related projects to talk regularly about them.

-Mostly, we have been running these as a journal club:
+From September 2021, we are going to try more regular dedicated journal clubs.
+We will try these on Thursdays at 11am "opposite" to the SynthSys OCM Thursdays.
+Same lab meeting link, also listed on the lab calendar.

+Roughly they work like:

-* We choose a paper relevant to the subgroup, that everyone should read before the meeting.
+* We choose a relevant paper, that everyone should read before the meeting.
 Come prepared to talk about what you learned from the paper and any questions you have.
+* The paper can be old, new, or a preprint.
+The big criteria for choice is that it has to be valuable for us to discuss as a group.
+Maybe it's the ideas, maybe the methods, maybe the subject matter.
-* Presentation of the is usually led by one person, and/or can be shared around the group.
-We don't need perfect presentations, just enough for a good discussion.
+* Discussion is usually led by one person, and/or can be shared around the group.
+We don't need perfect presentations, just some structure for a good discussion.
+* It is usually helpful to start with some context about why the paper was written and why you chose the paper / why it's relevant to us.
-* The presenter can showcase their own data/project or other related information in the light of the main journal club paper.
-These have been some of the most useful subgroup meeting moments.
+* The leader is encouraged to showcase their own data/project or other related information in the light of the main journal club paper.
+These have been some of the most useful journal club moments.
 * Everyone suggests papers for next subgroup meeting, and we decide on one of them.
 It is ok to suggest a paper that you have already read.
-* PI aims to attend all subgroup meetings, however they should continue even if PI can't attend.
+* PI aims to attend all journal clubs, however it's fine for them to continue even if PI can't attend.
-* Others in lab can attend subgroups as "guests" if they're interested in the paper.

-Sometimes we may instead have a different format, for example discussing a manuscript draft or designing a tricky experiment.
-We aim to announce the subgroup agenda 2 weeks in advance in any case.

-Subgroups (April 2021) are:
+### Subgroup meetings are no longer happening

+From January to June 2021 we tried journal clubs in themed subgroups:

 * RNA-binding proteins, Ssd1 and so on - Rosey, Marah, Louis, also Paddy and Yuxuan.
 10am alternate Mondays (weeks 1+3 in lab rota).
 * 3'UTRs - Sam, Weronika.
 10am alternate Tuesdays (weeks 1+3 in lab rota).
 * Fungal pathogens - Laura, Liz, Rachael.
 10am alternate Mondays (weeks 2+4 in lab rota)
 * Ribosome profiling has a separate meeting on Wednesday afternoons, see [bbsrc-nsf repository](https://github.com/riboviz/bbsrc-nsf).

-We will find times for these that work for all subgroup members, respecting lab shift patterns.
+There was a lot of learning that happened, despite the large time commitment and stress of working from home and/or shift system.

+Sometimes we tried a different format, for example discussing a manuscript draft or designing a tricky experiment.
+We aim to announce the subgroup agenda 2 weeks in advance in any case.

 # 1-1 meetings (fortnightly)